jeanevenx/gamecc-api/README.md

-# GameLt - Collections And Game Classifications
+# GameCC - Collections And Game Classifications